CrystalFaceAI-Research/CrystalFace-app-policies.github.io/terms_of_service.md

 - CrystalFace is free to use and supported by ads.
 Optional subscriptions are also offered.
 - We reserve the right to modify features, show ads, or offer premium services.
-- The App will remain available unless we are required by law enforcement or legal authorities to suspend or discontinue it.
+- The App will remain available unless we are **required** to suspend or discontinue it.

 ---